Create a Call Flow

 - Select which queue the incoming calls should go to.

-- Select what language the "Number in queue" messages should be in.
-Danish, English (British), English (US), Norwegian, Swedish, German, Dutch, French, Portuguese and Spanish is supported.
-You can choose gender for most of the languages.
+- Select which language the "number in queue" messages should be in.
+Danish, English (UK), English (US), Norwegian, Swedish, German, Dutch, French, Portuguese and Spanish are supported.

-- You can set a limit for the highest number in queue that will be announced.
-If this is enabled, customers in queue above this number will be given an announcement saying "We are experiencing a large number of calls at the moment.
-Please hold." in the chosen language.
+- You can disable the number in queue message that is announced every 30 seconds or set a limit for the highest number in queue that will be announced.
+If this is enabled, customers who are above this number in the queue will hear an announcement saying: "we are experiencing a large number of calls at the moment.
+Please hold." in the selected language.

-- Under Settings -> Queues you should make sure that at least one agent is assigned to the queue.
+- You should make sure that at least one agent is assigned to the queue.
 Otherwise, no one will receive the conversation offers.
+You are able to do this under Settings -> Queues.

 - Have calls forwarded to one or more external phone numbers.